Licensing laws are safety measures proven to promote safe gun ownership and reduce gun deaths.

 - For limits on the number of firearms that may be purchased over a specified time period, see our summary on Sales of Multiple Guns.

-- State laws in Nebraska, Iowa, Michigan, New York and North Carolina explicitly require a background check prior to issuance of the requisite handgun license or permit.
+- State laws in Nebraska and New York explicitly require a background check prior to issuance of the requisite handgun license or permit and, in New York’s case, semiautomatic rifles.
 The handgun licensing systems in Maryland and Rhode Island are designed primarily to ensure that the handgun owner has undergone the required safety training; those three states have other laws that require a background check before sale of a handgun.

 - In New York, in addition to passing a background check to verify that the applicant is not prohibited from possessing a firearm, no one may possess a handgun unless he or she is of “good moral character” and presents “no good cause” for denial of the license.